Partner Visa

 • Cost estimate: From $9,095.00 (combined visa application charge)

-• Processing time estimate: As of May 2024, 50% of applications for temporary offshore partner visa 309 are processed within 16 months, and 90% are processed within 32 months.
+• Processing time estimate: As of May 2024, 50% of applications for short-term offshore partner visa 309 are processed within 16 months, and 90% are processed within 32 months.

 💡 Matilda Tip: The visa processing times listed on the Home Affairs website can be incredibly misleading for offshore partner visas.
 Each offshore office has its own average processing times, which can skew the accuracy of these average figures.
 For example, offices in Dubai have processing times of years, while offices in London and Berlin can offer processing within six to nine months.